JadedCtrl/Pogger/README.txt

 NOTE: This message doesn't reflect reality.
 This is more of a spec of
       what I hope this program will be.
 As of now, running Pogger without a file/url free-argument is invalid, as the daemon isn't implemented at all.
-As such, -D -u and -C are non-functional.
+As such, -D and -C are non-functional.
       But it sure can turn an XML feed into files!
 Lol.